sonianicoletti/Essence_LLM/data/markdown/Retrospective_practice.md

 ## Output from:
 - Hold Retrospective

-# Other patterns that could be added:
+# Other patterns that could be added to the of Retrospective Practice
+Other than:
+- Mad, Sad, Glad
+- 5 Whys
+- 4 Ls
+- Where Are We?
+These are two more (Essence) patterns that can be added to Retrospectives:
 - SEMAT Method SWOT
 - Speedboat / Sailing Ship